Quantum dot thermal machines -- a guide to engineering: Discussion

+Nevertheless the derived form of $G(\varepsilon)$ and $L(\varepsilon)$ has been experimentally shown \cite{Pyurbeeva2021b, Volosheniuk2025} to hold well in realistic molecular devices with non-trivial structures, even beyond the original domain of the assumptions.
+For instance, when $\Delta T/T \sim 1$, or when energy the level splitting becomes significant.
+This success stems from the generality of the effective fitting of $G(\varepsilon)$ and $L(\varepsilon)$ with Eq.\ref{eq-Gnorm}, which hold even when the fitting parameters lose their physical interpretation\cite{Volosheniuk2025}.

-We have presented a systematic study of the effect of internal dynamics of a quantum dot on thermal machine performance for the simplest possible configuration, a single quantum dot coupled to two baths, and linear response -- the simplest regime from the theoretical perspective.
-However, there is no reason to believe that the effect of internal microscopic dynamics should be limited to these simple cases.
+The main aim of the work was to highlight the potential benefit of engineering the internal structure of a quantum dot for optimising device performance.
+While our results are limited to a simple case there is no reason to believe that the effects of internal microscopic dynamics should be limited to such cases.
 Optimising microscopic dynamics has been a long-standing problem in applied thermoelectrics, but has been largely (with rare exceptions \cite{allahverdyan2004maximal,allahverdyan2010optimal}) overlooked in the field of quantum thermodynamics.
 Related studies include the role of degenerate excited state in an Otto engine \cite{allahverdyan2004maximal,allahverdyan2010optimal}, or, more recently, employing catalytic states to gain advantage in heat engine and refrigerator performance \cite{Biswas2024, Lobejko2025, Fu2025}.

-We believe that introducing quantum dots with non-trivial microscopic dynamics to more complex systems -- those with time-dependent driving, multiple quantum dots, non-thermal resources \cite{monsel2025precision}, etc, is topic deserving greater attention, especially as such devices approach practical applicability.
+We believe that introducing quantum dots with non-trivial microscopic dynamics will lead to enhanced performance.
+Such complex systems, with time-dependent driving, multiple quantum dots, non-thermal resources \cite{monsel2025precision}, will be beneficial.
+These devices go beyond our simple initial assumptions, such as for strong coupling.
+This topic deserving greater attention, especially as such devices approach practical applicability.